 Read Alan Jirik's story.
 One month after a less invasive hip replacement technique, Jirik was able to return to work and play golf again.
 He told his surgeon, "You truly gave me back my life."

 Learn more about orthopedic rehabilitation at Edward-Elmhurst Health.

 Wouldn’t you prefer to go home right after surgery if you could?
 For some patients who meet specific criteria, we offer same-day hip replacement surgery.

 For the same-day procedure to be successful, our surgeons use a combination of newer, less invasive techniques, advancements in anesthesia, and advanced pain control options.
 The benefits of same-day hip replacement are being able to recuperate in the comfort of home, and hopefully enjoy a faster, less painful recovery in which you are up and walking sooner.

 To determine if you are eligible for same-day hip replacement surgery, your orthopedic surgeon will carefully consider your health status and any risk factors or chronic health issues, such as obesity, diabetes or cardiac problems.

 Those patients who are healthy and in good physical condition are typically considered as candidates for same-day hip replacement surgery.

 Read our blog about a hip replacement patient who walks out of Elmhurst Hospital hours after surgery.

 Why choose us for your hip replacement procedure?

 Our Orthopedic Centers offer the latest advancements for diagnosing and treating the simplest to the most complex hip issues.
-Our hospitals are ranked among the top 10 in Illinois for total joint replacement and revision.
-(IHA COMPdata, 2016)
+Edward-Elmhurst Health is ranked 7th in Illinois among all health systems for total joint replacement (IHA COMPdata, 2019).